USEPA/CMAQ/CCTM/docs/Science_Document/Science_Document_1999_Chapter_14.md

 look-up table in subroutine PHOT.
 PHOT also uses a parameterization to correct the clear-sky photolysis rates for cloud cover.

-·on assignment from  the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.
+on assignment from  the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.
 Corresponding author address:  Shawn Roselle,  MD-80, Research Triangle Park, NC 27711.
 E-mail: sjr@hpcc.epa.gov  .

-..
 On assignment from  the National Oceanic and Atmospheric Administration, U.S. Department of Commerce.

-14.0  PHOTOLYSIS RATES FOR CMAQ
+## 14.0  PHOTOLYSIS RATES FOR CMAQ

-,,

-'lllllllllllllh

-14!1  Background
+## 14.1  Background

 Many chemical reactions in the atmosphere are initiated by the photodissociation of numerous tn,J,.~e gases.
 These photodissociative reactions are responsible for most of the smog buildup